 Why do adolescents have a different sleep rhythm than adults?

 Dr. Matthew Walker, a renowned sleep expert, approaches several, important points about sleep during adolescence in his book “Sleep.”
 Walker points out that teens experience a shift in their internal clock that prompts them to go to bed later and get up later.
 This is caused by a change in the secretion of the sleep hormone melatonin.
-This is not released in teenagers until later in the evening.
+This is not released in teenagers until later in the evening, which is also when they become really sleepy.

 The rearrangement of the neural network at this age also has an impact on their sleep.
-Sleep waves move through your brain from front to back.
-Walker indicates that the rearrangement of the neural network is from back to front.
-Hence, during puberty, there may be an imbalance in the release of melatonin, among other things.
+Sleep waves move from front to back through your brain.
+Walker indicates that the realignment of the neural network proceeds from back to front.
+Hence, an imbalance may occur during puberty.

-For both brain development and general health, adequate sleep, even in young people, is important.
+For both brain development and general health, adequate sleep, especially in young people, is very important.
 That is why, for example, he calls for not planning the school start too early.

 The smartphone dilemma